 Gifford Pinchot State Park is less than half a day’s drive from many locations in Pennsylvania.
 From Philadelphia, the park is approximately a 120-mile drive northwest of the city.
 York and Harrisburg, larger metropolitan areas, are located approximately 20 miles away, and the iconic Pennsylvania Dutch Country is about an hour’s drive southeast of the park.

-For campers who don’t have reservations, the campground offers same day, first-come, first-serve campsites.
+For campers who don’t have reservations, the campground offers same day, first-come, first-served campsites.
 Visitors should proceed to the campground office for more information about same-day availability.
 Please note that the campground office and the park office are two separate facilities, and they are accessible from different entrance stations.

 The campground has several amenities, including community hydrants, bathhouses with showers and flushing toilets, a playground, horseshoe pits, a volleyball area, a swim beach, a boat ramp with boat mooring for overnight guests, an amphitheater, and close access to hiking trails.
 Campers may purchase ice, firewood, and use the campsite dump station for an additional fee.
-Generators are permitted during the day but should be silenced between the hours of 9 pm and 8 am.
+Generators are permitted during the day but should be silenced between the hours of 9 PM and 8 AM.

 Gifford Pinchot is a prime location to record some new birds in your book.
-This state park is a unique resting stop, because the trees provide a haven for resting birds that have spent many hours flying over open farmland.
+This state park is a unique resting stop because the trees in the area provide a haven for resting birds that have spent many hours flying over open farmland.
 As the weather warms or cools, different bird populations migrate through the park.
-Vireos, thrushes, and warblers are just some of the birds that rest in the park along their migratory flights.
+Vireos, thrushes, and warblers are just a few types of birds that are frequently seen resting in the park along their migratory flights.
 During the summer months, campers set up lakeside can watch for waterfowl, including ducks, geese, gulls, and herons, as well as raptors like the bald eagle or red-shouldered hawk.
 In the winter months, seven species of woodpecker inhabit the park including red-headed, downy, and pileated varieties.